Safe-DS/DSL/docs/pipeline-language/README.md

 # Language Reference

-This part of the documentation provides a detailed reference for the Safe-DS DSL.
-It is divided into the following
+This part of the documentation provides a detailed reference for the Safe-DS language.
+It is divided into the following sections:
-sections:

 -